Fracture Reduction – Types, Procedure, Recovery, And Risks

 - In multiple mandibular fractures, accurate reduction and establishment of normal occlusion is tuf, so it is advisable to secure the normal occlusion through interdental wiring before the miniplate osteosynthesis is performed.

-- Following reduction, the osteosynthesis lines should be established.
+- Following reduction, the osteosynthetic lines should be established.

 - The adaptation of the bone plate is done by bending pliers.

-- Adapted bone plate should lie passively over the contour of external cortex, and it is confirmed that there should not be any gap between the plate and the bone.
+- The adapted bone plate should lie passively over the contour of the external cortex, and it is confirmed that there should not be any gap between the plate and the bone.

 - The miniplate is fied in its specifi position with the screws.